Shopify/money/README.md

 ## Upgrading to v1.0

-see instructions and breaking changes: https://github.com/Shopify/money/blob/master/UPGRADING.md
+See instructions and breaking changes: https://github.com/Shopify/money/blob/master/UPGRADING.md

+Note that this README contains instructions for the `master` branch.
+For the last 0.x release, see [`v0.16.0`](https://github.com/Shopify/money/tree/v0.16.0).

 ## Usage